hamvocke/hamvocke.github.io/_drafts/2023-12-12-tidy-first-review.md

 title: "Book Review: “Tidy First?”"
 tags: books programming
 excerpt: My review of Kent Beck's “Tidy First?”, a short book on the "what", "when", and "why" of tidying code.
-summary: A book review of Kent Beck's “Tidy First?”.
+summary: My book review of Kent Beck's “Tidy First?”.
-image: Image for Social Media (1200x630 px for open graph)
+image: /assets/img/uploads/tidy-first.jpg
 comments: false
 ---